trippleflux/nxscripts/nxtools/trunk/readme.txt

 guarantee it will work on any other versions of ioFTPD. nxTools is updated frequently, so be sure you are always using the latest version.

 ################################################################################
-# 4. Installation                                                              #
+# 3. Installation                                                              #
 ################################################################################

- 1. UnRAR and copy all files and directories, maintaining the original directory structure, to ioFTPD\scripts\.
-The files must be placed as follows:
+ 1. UnRAR and copy all files and directories, and place the files as follows:

     ioFTPD\scripts\init.itcl
     ioFTPD\scripts\nxTools.cfg